tusharf5/tusharsharma.dev/content/posts/2019-03-23/index.md

   - bash
   - bash_profile
   - bashrc
-excerpt: "A handful of gotchas that I've learned over the years working with command shells 🐚 on a regular basis"
+excerpt: "A handful of gotchas that I've learned over the years working with command shells 🐚 on a regular basis."
 ---

 I'm no command line expert but I use it daily.
 For almost a year and a half